dalibo/emaj/docs/en/marksFunctions.rst

 Comments are stored into the *mark_comment* column from the *emaj_mark* table, which describes … marks.

-Comments are mostly interesting when using the E-Maj :doc:`phpPgAdmin plug-in <ppaPluginOverview>`.
-Indeed, the plug-in systematically displays the comments in the groups marks list.
+Comments are mostly interesting when using the E-Maj :doc:`web clients<webOverview>`.
+Indeed, they systematically display the comments in the groups marks list.

 .. _emaj_get_previous_mark_group: